|

 • Your partner should hit a lob towards the center of the court.
 Take this out of the air with a firm overhead (don't nail your partner!).

-• Move in again and have your partner hit a ball that you can volley away for a winner.
+• Move in again as your partner feeds you a ball that you can volley away for a winner.

 • Now, run back to the baseline and start the whole series over.